Aging & Health A to Z

 Lifestyle & Management

 Some older people fall into a habit of substance abuse out of boredom.
-For example, if you have retired and have nothing to do all day.
+For example, if you have retired and have nothing to do all day, you may find yourself drinking more than before.
 Joining a senior center or day program or starting new hobbies and activities can eliminate the long hours of free time that increase the risk of returning to the addictive behavior.

 Following a nutritious, well-balanced diet and getting regular exercise will encourage you as you regain your overall health.
 The energy and strength you will gain will increase your confidence and drive to overcome a powerful addiction.